lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Message Correlation {#corr}

-If the transport provides a mechanism for correlating messages received with messages previously sent, then some of the connection identifiers may be omitted.
+If the whole transport path provides a mechanism for correlating messages received with messages previously sent, then some of the connection identifiers may be omitted.
 There are four cases:

    * corr = 0, the transport does not provide a correlation mechanism.

-   * corr = 1, the transport provides a correlation mechanism that enables the Responder to correlate message_2 and message_1.
+   * corr = 1, the transport provides a correlation mechanism that enables the Responder to correlate message_2 and message_1 as well as message_4 and message_3.

    * corr = 2, the transport provides a correlation mechanism that enables the Initiator to correlate message_3 and message_2.

    * corr = 3, the transport provides a correlation mechanism that enables both parties to correlate all three messages.

 For example, if the key exchange is transported over CoAP, the CoAP Token can be used to correlate messages, see {{coap}}.

 ## Authentication Parameters {#auth-key-id}